amitpandey1266/amitpandey1266/README.md

 ## &nbsp;Hello Friend !
 Welcome to my profile page 🙏

-- 🔭 I’m currently working on simplified solutions to any complex business analytics problems
+- 🔭 I’m currently working as a freelance Data Scientist
 - 🌱 I’m currently learning Natural Language Processing & Web Scraping
 - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with ...